How to Write a Privacy Policy (Template + Tips)

 Introduction

 Who are you?
 What are you all about?
 Why are you writing this privacy policy?
-An intro section isn’t mandatory, but it does help to clear up to users the basic facts and establish the kind of clear language you should be aiming for to encourage them to read further if they’ve got this far.
+An intro section isn’t mandatory, but it does help to clear up the basic facts for users and establish the kind of clear language you should be aiming for to encourage them to read further if they’ve got this far.

 When it comes to a privacy policy, you can split it into as many sections as you like for easy reading.
 For example, here’s the first part of Convertri’s privacy policy: